Light and Eyeballs

 Fig.8.8.1.
 Visual Scan Path.
 The image above shows the ‘scan path’ after looking at the picture for 2 minutes.
 (Provided by: Scholarpedia.
 License: CC-BY-NC-SA)

 Saccades can be produced either voluntarily or involuntarily.
-The production of saccades is important to our eye health because they allow for us to direct the fovea onto an object or region of interest.
+The production of saccades is important because they allow for us to direct the fovea onto an object or region of interest.
 This then enables our mind to begin a high-acuity detail analysis of said object or region.

 CC LICENSED CONTENT, SHARED PREVIOUSLY